Saharufus/Face_Rec/README.md

 We need to make sure we have pictures of ourselves and from random people in all of our folders in a balanced way (positive, negative and anchor).

+The dataset consist of 112868 rows.
+In each row there are 3 columns: the path of the anchor image, the path of the image to be compared (positive or negative) and finally the classification (1 if they are equal and 0 otherwise), making all possible combinations between the anchor and the negative sets and the anchor and the positive sets.
+It is important, memorywise, to use the path and not the image itself (the pixels).
+To access the images and train the NN, a generator is used.

 **Let’s start! 🚀**

 ### 1. Build the dataset with images of ourselves: we are going to use Open CV which allows the access to our camera.
 We need to make sure the resolution of the image is 255x255.